gbdev/pandocs/src/The_Cartridge_Header.md

 These bytes specify a two-character ASCII licensee code indicating the developer/publisher of the game.
-The New Licensee Code is present in newer cartridges only (those released after the SGB was invented).
+The New Licensee Code is present in newer cartridges only (those released after the SGB was released).
 Older cartridges use the Old Licensee Code at `$014B` instead.

 Sample licensee codes: